 Marrying someone with debt doesn’t necessarily mean you are taking on that person’s responsibility to pay it off.
 But knowing the debt and the plan to pay it off is important for planning a household budget.

 How will we budget?

 Everyone has his or her own way of budgeting, but as a couple you need one method.
 Having one person in charge of the monthly budget can help create consistency.

 What is our approach to checking accounts?

 Deciding to have individual or joint checking accounts is a good place to start when it comes to banking as a married couple.
-There’s no wrong way to do it, as long as you agree as you both agree and it works for you situation.
+There’s no wrong way to do it, as long as you both agree and it works for your situation.